shaneapowell/EventHorizonIlluminate/README.md

 Check the output of illuminate.py when manually running it at the command prompt.
 The logfile `/tmp/illuminate.log` is also a good place to start.
 If need be, add the `-d` option to add more debugging output.

 # FAQ
-**Q: Why do the lights flash slowly 4 times?**
+***Q: Why do the lights flash slowly 4 times?***

 A: This indicates that an error occured trying to find the correct buttons to light up.
 4 show flashes means that some sort of "default" button configuration was used.
 Check the logfile to see what errors caused this.

 ---
-**Q: Why do the lights flash quickly 2 times?**
+***Q: Why do the lights flash quickly 2 times?***

 A: This indicates a success!
 It's quicly telling you that the buttons that are lit up are correct.
 It means a mapping was found in one of the .xml files, and in the config.ini file.

 ---
-**Q: Can I help with this project?**
+***Q: Can I help with this project?***

 A: Yes!!
 See `CONTRIBUTE` below.

 ---
-**Q: How can I add button definitions for a system?**
+***Q: How can I add button definitions for a system?***

-A button definitions are defined in the `systems.ini` file.
+A: Button definitions are defined in the `systems.ini` file.
 Each emulation system has it's own section defined.
 Simply add the section for the system that is missing, map the system specific button name to the button name in `config.ini`.
 Now, at a minimum, the default buttons should light up when you launch that emulator.

 ---
-** Q How can I control game specific buttons?**
+***Q How can I control game specific buttons?***

 A: TBA.. (modify the <system name>.xml file)